11pepi/globbal/README.md

 > "why did i make this"
 > \-me, after making this

+> [!WARNING]
+> Because of how good Globbal is, the Google Ninjas may hunt you down for using a superior search engine, leading to death.
+Stay safe!

 ## Features
 - [x] Search Page
 - [x] Web Crawler